vijaylondhe21/updata/README.md

 ✅ **Download Intraday Data:**
 - Fetch daily intraday data for Options, Futures, and Equities.
-- Store the data locally for faster analysis and backtesting.
+- Store the data locally in CSVs or database (ArcticDB ).

 ✅ **Get Historical Data:**
 - Seamlessly retrieve historical market data using the **Upstox API** (no need for an Upstox account as of now).